smithfarm/ceph/SubmittingPatches.rst

 Like "make check", the standalone tests take a long time to run.
 They also produce voluminous output.
-If one or more of the standalone tests fails, it's likely the relevant part of the output will have scrolled off your screen or gotten swapped out of your buffer.
+If one or more of the standalone tests fails, it's likely the relevant part of the output will have scrolled off your screen or been swapped out of your buffer.
 Therefore, it makes sense to capture the output in a file for later analysis.

+It's customary to present the results of your testing in comments on the PR.
+Presenting testing results can never hurt, as they tend to build reviewers' confidence that the changes do not break the existing code.

 Document your changes